NBC Saturday Night at the Movies: Current-day status

 The NBC Saturday Night Movie has been periodically broadcast on Saturdays 8:00 p.m.–11:00 p.m. since 2000, and originally had hosted continuity by Ryan Seacrest.
 It was replaced by coverage of the XFL in 2001, but returned the next year without host continuity.
 By 2006, the network decided to only occasionally air theatrical films during sweeps weeks in various time slots, so the Saturday movie has been completely discontinued.
 In 2009 and 2010, Walmart and Procter & Gamble purchased some Friday- and Saturday-night time on NBC and Fox to broadcast television films they produced and would distribute on DVD the week after, such as The Jensen Project, although the ratings for these films were well below regular programming.
 The P&G/Walmart series of films was eventually discontinued, with Walmart eventually being one of the main sponsors of NBC's live musical event The Sound of Music Live! in December 2013.

-As of 2020, it is known as NBC Movie Night, and has Chick-fil-A as the film's presenting sponsor.
-Still very occasional on the network's Saturday night schedule, and are almost always connected to an NBCUniversal property's vertical integration involving an upcoming theatrically-released film; in 2020 for instance, the eighth installment in the Fast & Furious franchise, The Fate of the Furious aired to connect to the later-delayed release of F9, with Trolls airing in March to promote the upcoming release of Trolls World Tour (which would eventually be released as a premium home rental due to the COVID-19 pandemic).
-In May 2022, Jurassic World aired to promote the June 10 release of Jurassic World Dominion.
+As of 2020, NBC Movie Night, as it was now known, had Chick-fil-A as the film's presenting sponsor and was still very occasional on the network's Saturday night schedule.
+It was almost always connected to an NBCUniversal property's vertical integration involving an upcoming theatrically-released film (as well as other studios for example Disney-ABC Domestic Television (including 20th Century Fox library), Warner Bros.
+Television, Sony Pictures Television, MGM Television, Paramount Pictures, Lionsgate Television...).
+In 2020, for instance, the eighth installment in the Fast & Furious franchise, The Fate of the Furious, aired to connect to the later-delayed release of F9, with DreamWorks Animation's Trolls airing in March to promote the upcoming release of Trolls World Tour (which would eventually be released as a premium home rental due to the COVID-19 pandemic).
+In May 2022, Jurassic World aired to promote the June 10 release of Jurassic World Dominion, while later in June 2022, Illumination's Despicable Me 3 aired to promote the July 1 release of Minions: The Rise of Gru.